ogomegbunam/Documentation/README.md

             from the client.
         Two; Finish procurements.
 Meaning, you need to make the final payments and complete your cost records.
         Three; Gather your final lessons learned.
 This is basically documenting what went wrong and what did we learn from it.
-You probably can’t see it on the camera, but this boat isn’t perfect.
-The bow of the boat is                       actually not straight.
-It’s leaning towards the port side, left side.
-Yeah a few lessons learned here.
         Four; You release resources, let your team members go back to their own teams. five; finally… You're done.